go-gorm/gorm.io/pages/docs/associations.md

 // Find all roles for all users db.Model(&users).Association("Role").Find(&roles)

-// Delete User A from all users's team db.Model(&users).Association("Team").Delete(&userA)
+// Delete User A from all user's team db.Model(&users).Association("Team").Delete(&userA)

-// Get unduplicated count of members in all user's team db.Model(&users).Association("Team").Count()
+// Get distinct count of all users' teams db.Model(&users).Association("Team").Count()

 // For `Append`, `Replace` with batch data, arguments's length need to equal to data's length or will return error